StevenBlack/hosts/readme.md

   - Legacy DNS: `76.76.2.35`, `76.76.10.35`, `2606:1a40::35`, `2606:1a40:1::35`
   - DNS-over-HTTPS/TLS/DOQ: `https://freedns.controld.com/x-stevenblack`, `x-stevenblack.freedns.controld.com`
 - [Snitcher](https://snitcher.dannorth.net)
-  Make the blocklists available as [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html) rule groups.
+  makes the blocklists available as [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html) rule groups.
   - Lists are split in two because Little Snitch has a limit of 200k entries per rule group, and some of the lists are larger than this.
   - Rule groups are updated weekly, and subscribed Little Snitch instances will auto-update.